 When the UE is scheduled with NPTRS PT-RS ports associated with the PDSCH and when the PT-RS port i is associated to DM-RS ports,

-- if the UE is configured with the higher layer parameter epre-RATIO for PT-RS port i, the ratio of PDSCH EPRE to PT-RS EPRE per layer per RE for PT-RS port i () is given by
+- if the UE is configured with the higher layer parameter epre-RatioPort1 or epre-RatioPort2 for PT-RS port i, the ratio of PDSCH EPRE to PT-RS EPRE per layer per RE for PT-RS port i () is given by

 , [dB]

-where is as given by Table 4.1-2 according to the epre-RATIO for PT-RS port i, the PT-RS scaling factor specified in subclause 7.4.1.2.2 of [4, TS 38.211] is given by .
+where is given by Table 4.1-2 according to the epre-RatioPort1 or epre-RatioPort2 for PT-RS port i, the PT-RS scaling factor specified in subclause 7.4.1.2.2 of [4, TS 38.211] is given by .

-- otherwise, the UE shall assume epre-RATIO is set to state '0' in Table 4.1-2 if not configured.
+- otherwise, the UE shall assume epre-RatioPort1 or epre-RatioPort2 is set to state '0' in Table 4.1-2 if not configured.